gioblu/NPC-Forge/README.md

 [TERMy](npcs/termy/README.md) is the first NPC baked into the NPC-Forge framework.
 It is a cynical but very knowledgeable Linux terminal assistant that translates your natural language into shell commands without a single artificial neuron.
 Just type `termy` followed by your prompt:

 [![Terminal demonstration](/npcs/termy/showcase.gif)](https://www.youtube.com/watch?v=qeIp0xePLBg)
-The [dataset](npcs/termy/dataset) contains 325 intents developed as a proof of concept to showcase what this type of technology can do.
+The [dataset](npcs/termy/dataset) was developed as a proof of concept to showcase what this type of technology can do.
 In the next releases work will be done to enhance the dataset and verify its safety against command injection.

 > [!TIP]
 > Imagine what TERMy could do if the shared effort of a small community is focused on its dataset!